ItsKh4nh/ncf_movie_recommendation_api/README.md

 - Docker
 - Trained model files:
-  - `models/ncf_model.pt` - The trained PyTorch model
+  - `output/ncf_model.pt` - The trained Neural Collaborative Filtering model in PyTorch format
-  - `models/movie_mappings.pkl` - Movie data for recommendations
+  - `output/movie_mappings.pkl` - Reference data for the movies

 ### Setup

 1. Make sure you have the trained model files ready.
 These files should be generated from the `collaborative.py` script after training.

-2. Place the model files in a local `models` directory.
+2. Place the model files in a local `output` directory.

 3. Build the Docker image: